Ncope1/Project-1/README.md

 # Queen Bey Trivia!
 The objective of this project was to create a trivia game.
 I created a six (6) question trivia based on Pop Artist, Beyoncé and her personal/professional life.

-## Brief Example of Rendered Trivia
+## Brief example of rendered Trivia
+Please see below for a screen shot of the rendered trivia image.

 https://raw.githubusercontent.com/Ncope1/Project-1/master/Screen%20Shot%202017-12-13%20at%209.35.02%20PM.png